Equal opportunity is not equal unless everyone receives the encouragement that makes seizing those opportunities possible.

 A manifesto for men and women alike

-Everyone, men and women, managers through to interns, should read this book.
+Everyone, men and women, managers and writers through to interns, should read this book.
 It is not fiercely academic or intimidatingly intellectual.
 Instead it is grown up, powerful, human and extremely important.
 I know I will be returning to it for reassurance and reminders for years to come.
 It communicates what has been felt in silence for years and it does so with wit and clarity.
 It is good business writing.